 Because these allergies are difficult to diagnose, your vet may recommend a special diet or suggest you eliminate certain ingredients in your dog’s food.

-Many dogs who are frequent paw lickers suffer from Canine Atopic Dermatitis, a common medical condition.
-Dogs with atopic Dermatitis inherit a predisposition to developing an allergic reaction after repeated exposure to [an otherwise harmless] substance.
+Many dogs who are frequent paw lickers suffer from canine atopic dermatitis, a common medical condition.
+Dogs with atopic dermatitis may inherit a predisposition to developing an allergic reaction after repeated exposure to an otherwise harmless substance.

 The substance that causes the allergic reaction is known as the “allergen.”
 This is similar to a human allergic reaction to pet dander, pollen, shellfish, or gluten.
-The most common causes of canine allergic Dermatitis are flea allergy, food allergy, inhalant or contact allergy, and allergy to the skin’s normal bacterial flora and yeast organisms.
+The most common causes of canine allergic dermatitis are flea allergies, food allergies, inhalant allergies, or contact allergies.
+The cause could also be an allergy to the skin’s normal bacterial flora and yeast organisms.

-Animals who suffer from Dermatitis are likely to rub, lick, chew, bite, or scratch at their feet.
-They may also present with patchy or inconsistent hair loss, reddening, or thickening of the skin.
+Animals who suffer from dermatitis are likely to rub, lick, chew, bite, or scratch at their feet.
+They may also present with patchy or inconsistent hair loss, reddening of the area, or thickening of the skin.

-Dry skin is the most common dog skin condition.
+Dry skin can be a common dog skin condition.
 Like dry skin and dandruff in humans, this condition causes a dog’s skin to be irritated, cracked, and flaky.

 Common causes of dry skin in dogs include:

-Infections caused by parasites, such as fleas or mange, can make your pup’s paws extremely itchy.
+Infections caused by parasites, such as fleas or mites that cause mange, can make your pup’s paws extremely itchy.
 A dog might lick or chew at the skin incessantly to stop the itching.
-If you suspect this is the cause, see your veterinarian to discuss treatment for parasites.
+If you suspect this is the cause, it is recommended to contact your veterinarian to discuss treatment for parasites.

-Some dogs have canine compulsive disorder.
-This is the canine version of obsessive-compulsive disorder, an anxiety disorder in humans characterized by intrusive thoughts and repetitive behaviors.
+Some dogs may have anxiety or canine compulsive disorder (CCD).
+This is the canine version of obsessive-compulsive disorder, an anxiety disorder in humans characterized by intrusive thoughts and repetitive behaviors.1

 Common compulsive behaviors for dogs with CCD include paw licking, tail chasing, and tail licking.

 Keep in mind that it is normal for a dog to lick its paws periodically.
-However, if you notice your fur friend is licking excessively, it is time to enlist your veterinarian’s help.
+However, if you notice your furry friend is licking excessively, you may want to consider contacting your vet.
 Paw licking can become an addictive behavior that is difficult to extinguish.

 Constant licking can also cause a buildup of moisture between your dog’s toes, creating the perfect breeding ground for bacteria and subsequent infection.
-Put your mind (and your pup’s paws) at ease, and let the vet check it out before it becomes a more severe problem.
+Letting your vet examine your dog could help put your mind (and your pup’s paws) at ease, and potentially catch any issues before they turn into serious problems.